HazelGadiaza/VultureMkII/RPi_Programs/installing_meshtastic.md

   ```
   source meshtastic-client/bin/activate
   ```
-- The name of the first meshtastic client is meshtastic-client.
-For the other clients, the naming convention of the virtual environment is meshtastic-client-2, meshtastic-client-3, and so on.
-Once activated, your terminal prompt will show the name of the activated environment.
+- Once activated, your terminal prompt will show the name of the activated environment.
 Meaning, any Python commands you run will now use the environment’s Python interpreter and configuration.
 - After creating a python virtual environment, install the Pytap2 and Meshtastic
   ```
   pip3 install --upgrade pytap2